 - (F) When hands are visibly soiled, hands shall be washed with soap and water for a 20-second scrub and 10-second rinse or an antimicrobial hand wash.
-If hands are not visibly soiled, an acceptable alternative of hand decontamination is with an alcohol-based hand rub (except in cases of spores, as described below). - (G) Hands shall be washed or decontaminated as follows: - 1.
-Before having direct contact with any patient, immediately after a procedure (such as eye examinations or other procedures involving contact with tears), and in between patients. - 2.
-After removing gloves, ensure that hands will not carry potential infectious material that might have penetrated through unrecognized cuts or lacerations in the gloves, or that could contaminate the hands during glove removal. - 3.
-Artificial fingernails or extenders shall not be worn if duties include direct contact with patients at high risk for infection and associated adverse outcomes. - (H) After each patient session ends, hands must be washed with soap and water or an antimicrobial hand wash if contact with spores (including but not limited to C. difficile or Bacillus anthracis) is likely to have occurred.
-The physical action of washing and rinsing hands in such circumstances is required because alcohols, chlorhexidine, iodophors, and other antiseptic agents have poor activity against spores. - (I) If an optometrist or staff member has exudative lesions or weeping dermatitis of the hand, direct patient care and the handling of patient care equipment by the person with the condition must stop until the condition resolves. - (2) Use of Personal Protective Equipment - (A) The optometrists and staff must routinely use gloves to prevent skin exposure when anticipating direct contact with blood or body fluids, mucous membranes, nonintact skin, and other potentially infectious material or surfaces soiled with such fluids. - (B) The optometrists and staff shall discard gloves after contact with each patient to prevent transmission of infectious material. - (C) The optometrists and staff shall change gloves if patient interaction involves touching portable computer keyboards or other mobile equipment that is transported from room to room. - (D) The optometrists and staff shall not reuse gloves. - (E) The optometrists and staff must wear masks, gloves and protective eye wear in situations where blood, respiratory secretions, or contaminated fluids may be sprayed or splashed into the eyes of an optometrist or staff member. - (F) The optometrists and staff must wear masks, gloves and protective eye wear if the optometrist, staff or patient is known or suspected to have a pathogen, which can be transmitted by airborne, contact or droplet routes.
-If an optometrist or staff member is infected with a pulmonary or other disease that is transmitted by airborne, contact or droplet routes, then that optometrist or staff member must wear a mask, gloves and protective eyewear to protect the patient.
+If hands are not visibly soiled, an acceptable alternative of hand decontamination is with an alcohol-based hand rub (except in cases of spores, as described below). - (G) Hands shall be washed or decontaminated as follows: - 1. (i) Before having direct contact with any patient, immediately after a procedure (such as eye examinations or other procedures involving contact with tears), and in between patients. - 2. (ii) After removing gloves, ensure that hands will not carry potential infectious material that might have penetrated through unrecognized cuts tears or lacerations in the gloves, or that could contaminate the hands during glove removal. - 3. (iii) Artificial fingernails or extenders shall not be worn if duties include direct contact with patients at high risk for infection and associated adverse outcomes. - (H) After each patient session ends, hands must be washed with soap and water or an antimicrobial hand wash if contact with spores (including but not limited to C. difficile or Bacillus anthracis) is likely to have occurred.
+The physical action of washing and rinsing hands in such circumstances is required because alcohols, chlorhexidine, iodophors, and other antiseptic agents have poor activity against spores. - (I) If the an optometrist or staff member has have exudative lesions or weeping dermatitis of the hand, direct patient care and the handling of patient care equipment by the person with the condition must stop until the condition resolves. - (2) Use of Personal Protective Equipment - (A) Gloves: The optometrists and staff All health care workers must routinely use appropriate barrier precautions gloves to prevent skin and mucous membrane exposure when anticipating direct contact with blood or body fluids, mucous membranes, nonintact skin, and other potentially infectious material or surfaces soiled with such fluids. - (B) The optometrists and staff shall Ddiscard gloves after contact with each patient to prevent transmission of infectious material. - (C) The optometrists and staff shall If necessary change gloves if patient interaction involves touching portable computer keyboards or other mobile equipment that is transported from room to room. - (D) The optometrists and staff shall not reuse Ggloves must not be reused. - (E) The optometrists and staff must wear gowns, masks, gloves and protective eye wear must be worn in situations where blood, respiratory secretions, or contaminated fluids may be sprayed or splashed into the eyes of the an optometrist or their staff member. - (F) The optometrists and staff must wear gowns, masks, gloves and protective eye wear must be worn if the optometrist, staff or patient is known or suspected to have a pathogen, which can be transmitted by airborne, contact or droplet routes, means, or If the an optometrist or staff member is infected with a pulmonary or other disease that is transmitted by airborne, contact or droplet routes, means, then that optometrist or staff member must wear a mask, gloves and protective evewear to protect the patient.